 Covers weaknesses?
 No, Water and Ice are not neutralized.

-First available Pokémon: Shellder via the Super Rod (from Route 12 from a fisherman), attainable after you complete Lavender Tower and move the Snorlax.
+First Pokémon: In every game except LeafGreen, Shellder via the Super Rod (from Route 12 from a fisherman), attainable after you complete Lavender Tower and move the Snorlax.
 Shellder can be fished in various areas of Kanto.
 In LeafGreen, use the Super Rod to fish a Poliwhirl (found in various areas) and trade it to an NPC in Cerulean City for his Jynx.

 Covers weaknesses?
 No, Rock is not neutralized.